 Paying off your debt will save you a ton of money in interest payments.
 Plus, you'll also be able to put your extra funds toward bulking up your emergency savings and other financial goals.

 It's a good idea to focus on paying off your high-interest debt before you consider ramping up on investing.
 This is because if you have high-interest debt the cost of your interest payments may far exceed the return on your investment.

-For instance, if you have a credit card that has a 19% interest rate, then it makes more sense to pay off that debt as soon as you can, given that average long term rate of return on the stock market is ~8% to 10%.
+For instance, if you have a credit card that has a 19% interest rate, then it makes more sense to pay off that debt as soon as you can, given that the average long-term rate of return on the stock market is ~8% to 10%.
 Obviously, your rate of return could be much high but you want to avoid speculating or trying to time the market.

 4. Learn how to budget and live within your means